 In an effort to cut weight fast, some people turn to steam rooms or saunas in an effort to “sweat it out.”
 While you may notice the number on the scale change, you’re only losing water weight.
 Your body can easily add that water weight back on after a salty meal or a glass of wine.
 Plus raising your body temperature for an extended period of time can be dangerous; be sure to consult your doctor before stepping into a sauna or steam room.

 You’ll See Results Immediately

 You’ve done all the right things to lose weight: you’ve ditched junk food, loaded up on healthy produce and lean meats, and have been reading Eat This, Not That! for go-to nutrition advice and smart swaps.
 But you still haven’t seen the scale budge.
-That’s because every body is different.
-Although some people like to boil weight-loss down to a specific science of “calories in, calories out,” the truth is the human body is much more complicated than that.
-Each person has a different metabolism, set of hormones, environmental factors, and potentially underlying health issues that could all play a role in how much he or she loses weight.
+That’s because everybody is different.
+Although some people like to boil weight loss down to a specific science of “calories in, calories out,” the truth is that the human body is much more complicated than that.
+Each person has a different metabolism, set of hormones, environmental factors, and potential underlying health issues that could all play a role in how much weight he or she loses.
 So, seeing noticeable results could take time.
-That doesn’t mean it won’t happen; you just need to be consistent and patient and wait for the scale to move.
-But don’t expect to see immediate weight loss results the second you start eating healthy.
+That doesn’t mean it won’t happen; you just need to be consistent and patient while waiting for the scale to move.
+Don’t expect to see immediate weight loss results the second you start eating healthy.